Tennessene/jDosbox/README.md

 This requires native code which is why it is not part of the standard build

 See the ReadMe.txt in the pcap directory.

+### Compiling from source

+To compile the standard build (jdosbox.jar), add the contents of the src, src_j2se, src_compiler, and src_javassist folders.
+Then, you can either delete the javassist/util directory or add the dependencies javassist needs.
+Finally, build and the run the jar.